The namespace reserved for all the Reeborg World methods.

 If

-, the walls being removed will be shown as they are removed one by one, in a series of frames.
-This is only useful for demonstration, and will only visible if the maze is created as part of the Pre code or the main code - but not in the Onload phase.use_colors
+true, the walls being removed will be shown as they are removed one by one, in a series of frames.
+This is only useful for demonstration, and will only visible if the maze is created as part of the Pre code or the main code - but not in the Onload phase.use_colorsbool <optional>

 If

-, the path construction will be shown using a pre-defined color scheme, indicating the starting point, and the branching points.visible_grid
+true, the path construction will be shown using a pre-defined color scheme, indicating the starting point, and the branching points.visible_gridbool <optional>

 If